lvladikov/web-file-manager/README.md

   - **Archives:** ZIP

+### Rename and Multi Rename

-- **Rename & Multi Rename**: The rename functionality adapts based on the number of selected items.
+The rename functionality adapts based on the number of selected items.
 For a single item, you can rename it directly in the panel by pressing <kbd>F2</kbd> or selecting "Rename" from the context menu.
-When multiple items are selected, the application offers a special Multi Rename feature, accessible via the "Multi Rename" option in the context menu or top menus.
+When multiple items are selected, the application offers the Multi Rename modal with a set of targeted rename tools and a live preview so you can compose safe, multi-step rename operations before applying them.

   The Multi Rename modal contains a variety of tools for transforming file and folder names.
 Each tool includes helpful options and previews so you can apply complex renames safely.
 The available operations include: